grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profile-cli.md

    - After running the command, you should see a confirmation message indicating a successful upload.
 If there are any issues, `profilecli` provides error messages to help you troubleshoot.

-## Querying a Pyroscope server using `profilecli`
+## Query a Pyroscope server using `profilecli`

 You can use the `profilecli query` command to look up the available profiles on a Pyroscope server and read actual profile data.
 This can be useful for debugging purposes or for integrating profiling in CI pipelines (for example to facilitate [profile-guided optimization](https://go.dev/doc/pgo)).

-### Looking up available profiles on a Pyroscope server
+### Look up available profiles on a Pyroscope server

 You can use the `profilecli query series` command to look up the available profiles on a Pyroscope server.
 By default, it queries the last hour of data, though this can be controlled with the `--from` and `--to` flags.